Updated in January 2023.

 No. 1: Increased pay and enhanced benefits

-Charlotte’s new budget puts special emphasis on retaining and investing in police and other city employees.
+Charlotte’s budget for the 2023 fiscal year puts special emphasis on retaining and investing in police and other city employees.
 Specifically, it:

 - Provides a 3% market adjustment (1.5% in July and 1.5% in January) plus a 2.5 to 5% step increase for all eligible public safety pay plan employees.